The end: the top twenty at last.

-The sound of a world slowly decaying and descending into the apocalypse, this was like some kind of future prophecy recorded to tape, as the three-part, sixteen minute epic took in bleak spoken word, cinematic soundscapes, quasi-orchestral movements, and the sound of the world rushing past in slow motion.
+The sound of a world slowly decaying and descending into the apocalypse, was like some kind of future prophecy recorded to tape, as the three-part, sixteen-minute epic took in bleak spoken word, cinematic soundscapes, quasi-orchestral movements, and the sound of the world rushing past in slow motion.
 This wasn’t post-rock, it was post-apocalypse rock.
-It needs a description of it’s own as, simply, no-one else sounds like this.
+It needs a description of its own as, simply, no one else sounds like this.

 This Massive Attack album was more than a bit of a change from the mellow electronics of the previous albums – a suffocating darkness took hold of the whole album, of paranoia and fear, of which one of the few deviations from that was this – a track of after-dark, sultry tones that was clearly about sweat-drenched sex.
 I’m not sure I want to know how many, er, liasons this has soundtracked over the years, but I bet it’s a lot.

 As the air-raid siren heralds the slow, trudging beats, and the track hauls itself into life as Rico details another song of fear and loathing, all the memories of the time around it that I went through come flooding back.
 This first album was one of those that became seriously personal to me, and the intense claustrophobic feel of this track more than any other.

 /Hobo Humpin’ Slobo Babe